abi-am/omicss-25/NGS data analysis & file manipulation/fastqc_practice/fastqc_tutorial.md

 ```mkdir multiqc_report```
 ```multiqc fastqc_reports -o multiqc_report```

-You may view MULTIQC report at multiqc_report/multiqc_report.html.
+You may view MULTIQC report at multiqc_report/multiqc_report.html the same way you did with FASTQC reports.

 ### 5. Trimming with cutadapt